 The practice is dedicated to safeguarding all its patients, including children and vulnerable adults.
 This means that information will be shared by the practice in their best interests.
 Such decisions are the ultimate responsibility of the practice's Caldicott Guardian.
-The Caldicott Guardian is the senior person - always a doctor and often a partner within a practice-responsible for protecting the confidentiality of people's health and care information.
-The duty to share data for the benefit of individuals is as important as the duty to protect patient confidentiality and actions taken as a result of safeguarding concerns will override data protection.
-Their decision to share or not to share data is final and there is no appeal process.
+The Caldicott Guardian is the senior person - always a doctor and often a partner within a practice- responsible for protecting the confidentiality of people's health and care information.
+The duty to share data for the benefit of individuals can be more important as the duty to protect patient confidentiality, and actions taken as a result of safeguarding concerns will override data protection.
+The decision of the Caldicott Guardian is final and there is no appeal process.